Cultural activities & social program

 On the first day of your course (on official starting dates), we invite you to an orientation tour around the city followed by a drink and a tapa in the Old Town.
 This will be your first taste of Spain!

-- Talks about Spanish ulture and customs:we will talk about how Spaniards really are 🙂 .
-Customs, traditions, humour and interesting facts which will help you understand our way of life.
+– Talks about Spanish culture and customs.
+We will talk about how Spaniards really are .
+Customs, traditions, humour and interesting facts which will hekp you understand our way of life.

 We also organise, mainly in summer months, other activities and excursions to places of great historic or natural interest.
 The cost of these activities will depend on the places we visit and on the number of students registered to participate.
 Some examples are: